arvatross/flutter-blog/README.md

-# blog
+# The Blog

-A new Flutter project.
+This is my first blog design in Flutter.

 ## Getting Started